-I cannot afford to purchase and iPad for my student at this time, is there a way to still obtain an iPad at a free/reduced rate or spread the payments out over time?
+I cannot afford to purchase an iPad for my student at this time, is there a way to still obtain an iPad at a free/reduced rate or spread the payments out over time?

 All students receive a subsidy toward the purchase of an iPad and case provided by the district.

-If you believe that you qualify for Financial Assistance, please contact the office of the Director of Student Life (847) 784-2263 after June 1st.
+If you believe that you qualify for Financial Assistance, please contact the office of the Director of Student Life (847) 784-2263.
 Once you are approved and enrolled in the Financial Assistance Program, we will be able to loan your student an iPad at no cost for as long as you qualify for the program.

 If you do not qualify for Financial Assistance, you may still spread payments out over four equal installments as a means of making the iPad purchase more affordable.
-Please email Myron Spiwak at firstname.lastname@example.org to set up a payment plan.
+Please email email@example.com in the Business Office to set up a payment plan.

 I purchased an iPad for my student, but now we are moving out of the district.
 Can I sell the iPad back?

-iPads that were purchased through New Trier to students who will NOT be attending New Trier must be returned by the first day of school.
+iPads that were purchased through New Trier to students who will not be attending New Trier, have not attended an orientation, and have not received their iPad will receive a full refund.
 A full refund will be issued to the credit card used to make the initial purchase.
-Contact the iPad Help Line for information about returning an iPad by mailing iPadHelp@nths.net .
+Contact the iPad Help Line for information about returning an iPad by emailing iPadHelp@nths.net .

-Students who transfer out of the district mid-year may not sell their iPad back to the district, but must contact the iPad Helpline ( iPadHelp@nths.net ) to have New Trier's management profiles removed from the iPad.
+Students who transfer out of the district mid-year may not sell their iPad back to the district, but should contact iPad support at iPadHelp@nths.net in order to have New Trier's device management profiles removed from the iPad.
 It is important that this is done before the student leaves New Trier, because it is much more difficult to remove these profiles remotely.

 My student is trying to decide between New Trier and another high school.
 What is my last date to purchase an iPad and sign up for orientations?

-If you are not sure if you will be attending New Trier in the fall, you have two options: (1) Purchase an iPad now and possibly return it for a full refund, or (2) Wait to purchase an iPad and potentially miss out on the iPad model choice and preferred iPad training days and times.
-The cut-off date for choosing an iPad model is May 12, 2017 for summer school students and June 14, 2017 for all other students.
-Families will not have the option of choosing their iPad model after the deadline.
-You may return an iPad if you decide to not attend New Trier; however, your iPad must be in perfect condition to receive the whole refund.
+If you are not sure if you will be attending New Trier in the fall, you have two options: (1) Purchase an iPad now and possibly receive a full refund if you do not pick up the device, or (2) Wait to purchase an iPad and potentially miss out on preferred iPad training days and times.
+You may receive a refund on an iPad if you decide to not attend New Trier, provided the device is not taken from the school.